-Because occupations involving physical labor dominate the local economy, Towner is generally considered to be a blue-collar town.
-37.79% of the Towner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Towner is a blue-collar town, with 37.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Towner is a city of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Towner who work in office and administrative support (15.12%), management occupations (11.63%) and sales jobs (8.43%).

 Setting & Lifestyle

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Towner has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Towner has few renters and college students.
 But the biggest reason it is quieter in Towner than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Towner may be for you.

 One of the benefits of Towner is that there is very little traffic.
 The average commute to work is 17.76 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.